daviduhden/emailwiz/README.md

 ## Post-install requirement!

-- After the script runs, you'll have to add two *additional DNS TXT records* which involves the OpenDKIM key that it generates during the script.
+- After the script runs, you'll have to add additional DNS TXT records which are displayed at the end when the script is complete.
+They will help ensure your mail is validated and secure.

 Configuring an email server is a living nightmare and that's why I made this script so I wouldn't have to do it again.
 Don't ask me to configure your email server unless you are paying me big bucks to do it.